 What you need to do to keep each other safe

-The government has updated its advice to say that, from Wednesday 14th May, you must now 'stay alert' to the risks of coronavirus.
+The government updated advice is that, you must now 'stay alert' to the risk of coronavirus.
 What this means practically is:

 You should stay at home as much as possible, and if it is possible to work from home you should.

 You need to keep your distance from other people, a minimum of 2 metres, but you can see one person from a different household at any one time as long as it is outside and at a distance.
 Where this is not possible, from 4th July, you should keep a distance of a minimum of 1 metre with additional precautions such as wearing a face mask.